 \section{Introduction}

-Quantifying discrepancy between probability distributions is fundamental in statistics and machine learning.
-A prominent and widely used class of such measures is given by $f$-divergences, defined in \eqref{eq:cont-f-div}, which include the Kullback--Leibler divergence, total variation, Hellinger, and $\chi^2$-type divergences \cite{ali1966,csiszar1967}.
-They arise throughout the field, from hypothesis testing and model comparison to variational objectives for implicit generative modelling \cite{goodfellow2014gan,nowozin2016fgan}.
-However, reliably estimating $f$-divergences from samples is challenging: most formulations depend on the density ratio $\frac{\d\mu}{\d\nu}$, so approaches that first estimate the densities (or their ratio) and then substitute can suffer from severe statistical error in moderate-to-high dimensions \cite{moon2014multivariate, rubenstein2019practical}.
+Quantifying discrepancies between probability distributions is fundamental in statistics and machine learning.
+A prominent and widely used class of such measures is $f$-divergences, defined in \eqref{eq:cont-f-div}, which include the Kullback-Leibler divergence, total variation, Hellinger, and $\chi^2$-type divergences \citep{ali1966,csiszar1967}.
+They arise throughout the field, from hypothesis testing and model comparison to variational objectives for implicit generative modeling \citep{goodfellow2014gan,nowozin2016fgan}.
+However, reliably estimating $f$-divergences from samples is challenging: most formulations depend on the density ratio $\frac{\d\mu}{\d\nu}$, so approaches that first estimate the densities (or their ratio) and then substitute can suffer from severe statistical error in moderate-to-high dimensions \citep{moon2014multivariate, rubenstein2019practical}.

-A common workaround is to estimate $f$-divergences via \emph{variational} formulations, which recast divergence estimation as (regularized) risk minimization and, in many cases, as a classification-style objective \cite{nguyen2010divergence,nowozin2016fgan,RRGDP2012}.
-Related principles include noise-contrastive estimation for unnormalized models \cite{gutmann2010nce} and neural variational estimators based on Donsker--Varadhan-type objectives, popularized in the mutual-information literature \cite{belghazi2018mine}.
-In practice, however, these approaches may require delicate function-class choices and optimization heuristics, and can inherit the instabilities associated with adversarial/variational training \cite{arjovsky2017wgan,gulrajani2017wgangp}.
+A common workaround is to estimate $f$-divergences via \emph{variational} formulations, which recast divergence estimation as (regularized) risk minimization and, in many cases, as a classification-style objective \citep{nguyen2010divergence,nowozin2016fgan,RRGDP2012}.
+For KL in particular, the Donsker--Varadhan representation gives another variational objective, which is used by neural mutual-information estimators such as MINE \citep{belghazi2018mine}.
+Related principles include noise-contrastive estimation for unnormalized models, which learns by discriminating data from artificial noise samples \citep{gutmann2010nce}.
+In practice, however, these approaches may require delicate function-class choices and optimization heuristics, and can inherit the instabilities associated with adversarial/variational training \citep{arjovsky2017wgan,gulrajani2017wgangp}.